-- 1.1.1 An employer shall grant the employee the following annual leave in a leave cycle (1 January to 31 December of each year): twenty-four (24) working days annual leave for five (5) day workers and 27 working days annual leave for six (6) day workers, this includes section 57 employees and the Municipal Manager; - 1.1.2 An employee is required to take leave within each leave cycle as follows; \a five -(5) day worker shall take a minimum of sixteen -(16) days leave \a six -(6) day worker shall take a minimum of nineteen -(19) days leave. - 1.1.2 Of the leave referred to in 3.1.1 and 3.1.2 at least 10 days must be taken consecutively; - 1.1.4 a.
+- 1.1.1 An employer shall grant the employee the following annual leave in a leave cycle (1 January to 31 December of each year): twenty-four (24) working days annual leave for five (5) day workers and 27 working days annual leave for six (6) day workers, this includes section 57 employees and the Municipal Manager; - 1.1.2 An employee is required to take leave within each leave cycle as follows;

+a five (5) day worker shall take a minimum of sixteen (16) days leave a six (6) day worker shall take a minimum of nineteen (19) days leave. - 1.1.2 Of the leave referred to in 3.1.1 and 3.1.2 at least 10 days must be taken consecutively; - 1.1.4 a.
 An employee (excluding Section 57 employees and the Municipal Manager) is entitled to retain a maximum of forty-eight (48) days of accrued leave. - b.
-Any leave in excess of forty-eight (48) days may be encashed should the employee be unable to take such leave within a period of 6 months after the end of the respective leave cycle as a result of operational requirements. - c.
-If , despite being afforded an opportunity to take leave, an employee fails, refuses, or neglects to apply for or take the leave due to him during the prescribed period, such portion of the compulsory leave not taken shall fall away - d.
-In the event of a employee not being afforded the opportunity to take his/her 16 days compulsory leave during the leave cycle due to work requirements the respective Head of Department must submit a full report on the matter to Council for consideration Such vacation leave must be approved prior to the expiry of the limit set in the Basic Conditions of Employment Act. - e.
-In the event of the termination of service, an employee shall be paid his leave entitlement calculated in terms of the relevant provisions of the Basic Conditions of Employment Act, 1997.
+Any leave in excess of forty-eight (48) days may be encashed should the employee be unable to take such leave within a period of 6 months after the end of the respective leave cycle as a result of operational requirements.
+Provided that it is approved by the Municipal Manager - c.
+If, despite being afforded an opportunity to take leave, an employee fails, refuses, or neglects to apply for or take the leave due to him during the prescribed period, such portion of the compulsory leave not taken shall fall away. - d.
+In the event of an employee not being afforded the opportunity to take his/her 16 days compulsory leave during the leave cycle due to work requirements the respective Head of e.
+In the event of the termination of service, an employee shall be paid his leave entitlement calculated in terms of the relevant provisions of the Basic Conditions of Employment Act, 1997